SaynaHana/fairy-garden/readme.txt

 Known Bugs
 - Health is supposed to be capped at 5, but sometimes the dark fairy dust can mess this up and temporarily cap your health at 4 or 6.
 - If you wait too long after a dying earth enemy loses its arm, it could leave the map (although very slowly).
 In which case, you would might have to restart the game.
+- The same as above, but for the dark fairy queen

 Requirements
 - The game is a top-view aircraft game taking place in the sky above your village and the "aircrafts" are fairies